EndPointCorp/end-point-blog/2013/09/17/interchange-form-testing-with.html.md

 Fortunately, I had easy ways to identify which pages needed testing, construct URLs to the new and old pages, and even a way to “script” how to operate on the page-under-test.
 And I had WWW::Mechanize, which has saved my aft end more than once.

 WWW::Mechanize is a pretty mature (originally 2008) “browser-like” system for fetching and acting on web pages.
-You can accept and store cookies, find and follow links, handle redirection, forms, you name it — but not Javascript.
+You can accept and store cookies, find and follow links, handle redirection, forms, you name it—​but not Javascript.
 Sorry, but there are other tools in the box that can help you if you are working with more interactive pages.

 In my case, lack of JS wasn’t an issue.
 I just needed a way to fetch a page, tweak a form element or two, and submit the page’s POST for server processing.
 Then if I could capture the server-side state of my session, I’d be golden.